chung-leong/mocha-skip-if/README.md

 })
 ```

-In the example above, the tokens `browser` and `is` doesn't do anything.
-They are just there for documentation purpose.
+In the example above, the tokens `browser` and `is` really doesn't do anything.
+They are just there to make the code sound like normal English.

 You can also define conditions by passing a string and a boolean or a function to `skip.condition()`: